naomai/uttracker-indexer/README.md

 # UTTracker Indexer
 Server data collector for [Unreal Tournament Stats Tracker](https://github.com/naomai/uttracker-web).

-Periodically grabs statistics from all game servers online.
+Periodically queries all servers online for their game statuses.
+Creates statistics for each server-players: total score, play time and death count.
+Links statistics for each player between multiple servers, in dedicated player profile.

 ## Features
 - Get server info, players list and match stats
 - Fetch server lists from other master servers
-- Verify servers for fake players
+- Verify servers for fake players: servers that mislead by spoofing their player count in server browser
+- Sophisticated detection of match start and finish, for accurate tracking of scores
 - [XServerQuery](https://ut99.org/ut99.org/viewtopic.php?t=6061) support
 - Optional: Hosting a UT master server, providing list of all online servers